-- The Unbelievable Gwenpool seemed to be setting this up: Gwen literally escaped into the Marvel universe from the "real world," but nearly all of her adventures were about her struggles and messing up.
+- The Unbelievable Gwenpool: The series seemed to be setting this up: Gwen literally escaped into the Marvel universe from the "real world," but nearly all of her adventures were about her struggles and messing up.
 When she's forcibly returned to her world in issue 16, we see how miserable she is, and why she fled to her comics in the first place.
-Her brother stops her and convinces her to life in the real world, assuring her that she can turn her life around and be with the people she loves.
+Her brother stops her and convinces her to live in the real world, assuring her that she can turn her life around and be with the people she loves.
 Subverted in the next issue, where Gwen is shown to be miserable in her world even after it improves, and immediately jumps ship to Earth-616 when she can.
 This gets twisted further in later issues as it morphs into not only In Defence Of Storytelling but outright in defense of responsible storytelling, which could be read as Self-Deprecation so easily (kicking off Summer events just for the heck of it could be a bad thing you say?).